Introduction and club history

 Training sessions are held every week and are usually alternated between flat work and jumping.
 You will get to work on your position, effectiveness of aids, ability to adapt quickly to different horses and just generally improve your riding skills.

-You will get to practice jumping courses, elements of the dressage test and, everyone's favourite, non-stirrup work.
+You will get to practise jumping courses, elements of the dressage test and, everyone's favourite: non-stirrup work.

-We have two teams that compete regularly.
-Each team has 3 or 4 competitions in the BUCS leagues each year.
-There are also Varsity, SSS and friendlies held annually which are under similar formats.Each team consists of 4 riders and there are 3 or 4 teams in each league.
+We have three teams that compete regularly.
+Each team has three or four competitions in the BUCS leagues each year.
+There are also Varsity, SSS and friendlies held annually which are under similar formats.Each team consists of four riders and there are three or four teams in each league.

-The Showjumping is Style Jumping so is judged not only on penalties for knockdowns and refusals, but you are also marked on your approach, take off, flight, landing and get away from each jump.
+The showjumping event is style jumping, so is judged not only on penalties for knockdowns and refusals, but also marked on your approach, take off, flight, landing and get away from each jump.
 (Marked out of 10 for each fence).
-This is run in the same format except you only get 5 minutes and a maximum of 4 practice fences before you jump your course.
+This is run in the same format except you only get five minutes and a maximum of four practice fences before you jump your course.

 The team with the lowest score at the end wins.
 There are also individual placings.